eyupbarlas/Capstone-Project-HCL-Collabera/README.md

 * Lastly, to complete the preparation stage we need to fill our `application.properties` file.
 Copying the file in this project will be sufficent but database username and password must be filled by the project user.
 <br>

+## Current Bugs and To Do's
+### Bugs
+* Chat history page; images of the chatting users are same, should be different.
+* Problem with role privilages; some pages doesn't redirect, needs fixing.
+Hotfix: Disabled for now.
+### To Do's
+* Better UI in Chat history page.
+* Custom Login page.

 > **Personal Information**
 >
 >> Eyüp Barlas  eyupbarlas2134@gmail.com